bactensor/collateral-contracts/README.md

   Validators may choose to favor miners with higher collateral when assigning tasks, providing mild incentives for greater stakes and reliable performance.
   **Note**: Turning this into an arms race should be avoided — collateral is best used as a minimum quality filter and to break scheduling ties, not as a barrier that escalates endlessly.

-- **Arbitrary Slashing**
+- **Automated Slashing**

-  Validators can penalize a misbehaving miner by slashing any portion of the miner's collateral.
+  Validators can penalize a misbehaving miner by slashing part of their collateral — but this must always be performed by **automated validator logic**.

-- **Justified Slashing, Not Arbitrary**
-  Validators can penalize misbehaving miners by slashing a portion of their collateral.
-  However, slashing should never be impulsive — even in manual cases, validators are expected to document and justify their actions.
-  The contract requires off-chain references for every slash event, and the community can audit these slashes to ensure they were applied fairly.
-  While automated slashing is preferred (to minimize bias and enforce consistency), validators retain the ability to act manually when necessary and provable — e.g., for clear evidence of fraud, spam, or protocol violations not yet caught by automation.
+  This ensures enforcement is **consistent**, **auditable**, and free from validator discretion.
+  When new miner exploits are discovered, updated validator logic can be deployed to catch and slash offending miners automatically.

 - **Automatic Release**